-Sally is 27, an existing AustralianSuper member with basic (age-based) cover and has applied to transfer cover from her other super fund.
+Sally is a 27 year old nurse and, an existing AustralianSuper member with basic (age-based) cover.
+She's applied to transfer cover from her other super fund.
 The Insurer has accepted her application to transfer cover and her new cover is outlined below.

-Cover type Sally's cover with AustralianSuper Sally's cover with her other super fund Sally's cover with AustralianSuper after her transfer has been accepted Death \$147,000 basic age-based cover \$150,000 \$147,000 basic age-based cover + \$150,000 extra (fixed) cover = \$297,000 Sally now has \$297,000 of Death cover TPD \$56,000 basic age-based cover Nil \$56,000 basic age-based cover Sally's TPD cover remains the same Income Protection \$2,200 a month 60-day waiting period Up to two years benefit payment period \$5,000 a month 30-day waiting period Five year benefit payment period \$5,000 a month fixed cover 30-day waiting period Up to two years benefit payment period Sally now has \$5,000 a month of Income Protection with a 30-day waiting period and an up to two years benefit payment period
+Cover type Sally's cover with AustralianSuper Sally's cover with her other super fund Sally's cover with AustralianSuper after her transfer has been accepted Death \$147,000 basic age-based cover \$150,000 \$147,000 basic age-based cover + \$150,000 extra (fixed) cover = \$297,000 Sally now has \$297,000 of Death cover TPD \$56,000 basic age-based cover Nil \$56,000 basic age-based cover Sally's TPD cover remains the same Income Protection \$2,200 a month 60-day waiting period Up to two years benefit payment period \$5,000 a month 30-day waiting period To age 65 benefit payment period \$5,000 a month fixed cover 30-day waiting period - Sally's chosen waiting period Up to five years benefit payment period - as a nurse, the maximum benefit payment period Sally can have is up to five years.
+Sally now has \$5,000 a month of Income Protection with a 30-day waiting period and an up to five years benefit payment period

-This doesn't apply if you're a Personal Plan member because you're not eligible for basic cover.
+1 This doesn't apply if you're a Personal Plan member.
+Cover can start as long as you have enough money to cover the cost of the first month of insurance.